 Aladdin – Traditional (Aladdin, the Princess, Genie)

-Alice In Wonderland – Lewis Carroll (Alice, Mad Hatter, Tweedledum/Tweedledee, the White Rabbit, the Queen of Hearts)
+Alice In Wonderland – Lewis Carroll (Alice, Mad Hatter, Tweedledum/Tweedledee, the White Rabbit, the Queen of Hearts, Cheshire Cat)

 Angelina Ballerina – Helen Craig and Katherine Holabird